warriorhub/warriorhub.github.io/index.md

 * [Community Feedback](#community-feedback)
 * [Example Enhancements](#example-enhancements)

+---

 ## Overview

 WarriorHub is a centralized event discovery platform designed specifically for students at the University of Hawai‘i at Mānoa.
 The platform provides a single location to explore on-campus activities, eliminating the need to navigate multiple calendars or department websites.
-Students can view upcoming opportunities, learn about organizations, and stay connected with student life throughout the semester.
+Users can view upcoming opportunities, learn about organizations, and stay connected with student life throughout the semester.

-Using WarriorHub, students can browse and filter events based on category, location, or personal preference.
-The web application will allow three types of users: students, organizers, and admins.
+The web application will allow three types of roles: users, organizers, and admins.

-* Students can browse events and set preferences
+* Students can browse and archive events
 * Organizers can create and manage events
-* Admins will validate new events, manage event quality, and organizer accounts
+* Admins will validate new events, manage event quality and accounts

----

 ### The Problem

 UH Mānoa has multiple independent event calendars, leading to missed opportunities and overlooked events due to the absence of filtering options.
 This makes finding relevant events difficult, reducing participation and visibility.

----

 ### The Solution